Featured Image Credit: Photo by Greg Raines on Unsplash

 Are you looking for a new game to play with your road trip partner?
 If so, we’ve got you covered.

-Whether you are a couple, family, or friends, we’ve come up with a list of games to make your time in the car just as fun as the destination.
+Whether you are a couple, family, or friends, we’ve devised a list of games to make your time in the car as fun as the destination.

-These games are sure to provide hours of entertainment and laughter between two people traveling together.
-And we promise once you try them out, they’ll become part of your go-to list every time you hit the road again!
+These games will provide hours of entertainment and laughter between two people traveling together.
+And we promise once you try them out, they’ll become part of your go-to list whenever you hit the road again!

 21 Questions